What Is Michael Jordan’s Net Worth?

 Michael Jordan was equally known for his jump shots on the basketball court as for his famous sneakers.
 As Nike Air Jordans rose in popularity, so did the athlete’s net worth.
 He makes about $100 million a year from Nike royalties, Business Insider reported.

-But the bulk of his earnings, today, come from his NBA team, the Charlotte Hornets.
-He purchased it in 2010 for $175 million.
-In spite of not yet winning a championship, the team carries a $1.5 billion valuation, with 97% ownership belonging to Jordan.
+But the bulk of his earnings today come from his NBA team, the Charlotte Hornets.
+He purchased it in 2010 for $175 million and controlled 97% of the team before selling a chunk of it to two investors in 2019.
+Jordan remains majority owner.
+In spite of never winning a championship, the team is valued at $1.575 billion, Forbes reported.

 How Michael Jordan Spends His Billions